rmsk2/rustpwman/README.md

 Both work well.
 It has to be noted though that the `pancurses` version does not run in the console window from which it was started:
 It opens a new window.
 On top of that this window, let's call it the `pancurses` window, remembers its size from session to session.
 You can change the font type and size which is used if you right click on the title bar of the `pancurses` window.

+When using the `crossterm` backend `rustpwman` is started in the same window in which the command was issued and where the font rendering by `pancurses` is at times a bit blurry it is absolutely clear when using `crossterm`.
+On top of that `crossterm` is the default backend of cursive.
+Beginning with version 2.6.4 I have thereofre decided to build the Windows version against the `crossterm` backend.
+I have tested this on Windows 11 using the Windows terminal and it works well.
+You can uncomment the relevant lines in `Cargo.toml` if you want to keep the `pancurses` backend.

 ## Windows Subsystem for Linux (WSL)